All themes

 Evermore · 2020

-Angela & Uncle Jerry discuss the narrator's self-awareness throughout the song, she acknowledges dropping his hand, admits she couldn't give a reason, recognizes she shredded his tapestry, and knows someone better will come along.
+Angela & Uncle Jerry discuss the narrator's self-awareness throughout the song, she acknowledges dropping his hand, admits she couldn't give a reason, recognises she shredded his tapestry, and knows someone better will come along.
 Uncle Jerry notes the narrator 'admits she was the one who backs away from the relationship.'
 The narrator also jokes about her own mental state ('Well, it's made for me') in a self-reflective way that the song then has others confirm ('fucked in the head, they said').

 Structural